Updated November 21, 2017

 These probes are included in the Kubernetes API and can be configured as part of a PodSpec.

 Because the Amazon ECS agent can only be run on Amazon EC2 instances, Amazon ECS configurations effectively can only be run on Amazon ECS.
-In contrast, because Container Engine is built on Kubernetes, Container Engine configurations can be run on any Kubernetes installation.
+In contrast, because Kubernetes Engine is built on Kubernetes, Kubernetes Engine configurations can be run on any Kubernetes installation.

 Amazon charges for the Amazon EC2 instances and Amazon EBS disk volumes you use in your deployment.
 There is no additional charge for Amazon ECS's container management service.

 Cloud Platform charges for the Compute Engine instances and persistent disks you use in your deployment.
-In addition, Container Engine charges an hourly fee for cluster management.
+In addition, Kubernetes Engine charges an hourly fee for cluster management.
 Clusters with five or fewer nodes do not incur this fee.
-See Container Engine pricing for more information.
+See Kubernetes Engine pricing for more information.

 Check out the other Google Cloud Platform for AWS Professionals articles: